Stat Data1: Data Analysis - timber strength 164 data

 #--------------------------------------------------------------

 In Line 1 we load the dataset, like an ndarray (164,).
-In Line 3 we associate the object d (of sta.data1) to the dataset.
-To check the main statistical properties of the sample in Line 5 we use the method disp.summary of d.
+In Line 3 we associate the object timber (type=sta.data1) to the dataset.
+To check the main statistical properties of the sample in Line 5 we use the method disp.summary of timber.

 It is seen that the data range from min=17.98 MPa to a max=70.22 MPa.
 This implies that a good range analysis can be xx=[0, 80] MPa.
 The sample mean is m=39.32 MPa, the sample coefficient of variation v=24.02% confirms the high degree of variability.
-Skewness g1=0.53 shows that the data are a dominant right tail (this is good property for the strength of a material).
-Sample kurtosis g2=3.61 (greater than Gaussian) shows that the tails are heavy, this means that highest values of timber are not unlikely.
+Skewness g1=0.53 shows that the data present dominant right tail.
+Sample kurtosis g2=3.61 (greater than Gaussian) shows that the tails are heavy.
+The pair of values (g1,g2) implies that highest values of timber are not unlikely.

-For a most clear representation, we plot the histograms
+For a visual representation of the dataset, we plot the histograms

 #--------------------------------------------------------------